Posts Tagged ‘Bates Motel’

 “Kick his ass Vicki!”
 He heard one of the players taunting.
 Probably some white knight douchebag that was desperately hoping for a shot to nail her.
 He didn’t need that shit.
 Her and her jetblack hair and black eye makeup looking all goth and…He could have nailed her, if he wanted to, nail her right against the wall, but whatever.

 Franklin was still steaming as he walked the convention floor.
 “I wonder what that goth bitch’s head would look like on a stick.” he thought to himself.
-While walking amongst the rest of the convention goers he thought he spotted a familiar face.
-He couldn’t quite make him out, but whoever it was they were wearing an old hunting cap.
+While walking amongst the rest of the convention goers he thought he spotted a familiar face, a familiar face and that old hunting cap.
 Walking down the aisle Franklin lost him in the crowd.
 Franklin now found himself by a booth selling horror movie posters.
 As luck would have it, the vendor had the poster for last year’s Freddy vs the Devil movie.
 He snapped that up, along with the only Halloween poster he didn’t have, the second of the anthology series, Halloween IV, Return of the Wraith.
 The Halloween franchise just dropped some news which Franklin was excited about.

 He soon reasoned to himself that it was probably better off that he left the role playing session early as he scored a spot in line for the Freddy vs the Devil booth.
 Though early, there was still a big line ahead of him.
 He wished he could get a chainsaw and mow through all these fucking people that were his way so he could meet Kane Hodder for the first time.
 Kane reprised his iconic role as Freddy Krueger in last year’s smash hit horror flick Freddy vs the Devil, the long awaited crossover with the Friday the 13th series.
 Finally, once everyone got out of his fucking way he almost laughed out loud at what he saw.
 There was Robert fucking Englund of all people, his little body tried to fill the imposing Jersey Devil costume of the Friday the 13th series.
 For the life of him Franklin couldn’t figure out how Robert got this role.
 In some parallel universe inside Franklin’s own mind the part would have at least went to someone like Ken Kirzinger.
 Pointing his finger at him, Franklin mocked “Haha, Freddy kicked your ass!”
 The actor knew not to say shit back as he signed Franklin’s newly bought poster.
 Franklin even gave a thumbs down during their picture together.